 Note that the answer is not unique, and that you are asked to find numbers a and b.
+Note that this is one type of method used to find a function mentioned at the end of Tuesday's (12/12) class along which trajectories decrease.

-10. Solve the IVP
+11. Solve the IVP